Emmotes/ic_spoilers/docs/halsin.md

     "id": 2137,
     "flavour_text": "",
     "description": {
         "desc": "In non-boss areas, every time the area quest progresses there is a chance that you will just immediately complete the quest and move on to the next area.
-The maximum chance is $(amount)% if the quest is one away from being completed but is greatly reduced based on the number of quest items left to collect or kills left to do.^^Current Chance: $halsin_chance_to_instant_complete%"
+The maximum chance is $(amount)% if the quest is one away from being completed but is greatly reduced based on the number of quest items left to collect or enemies left to defeat.^^Current Chance: $halsin_chance_to_instant_complete%"
     },
     "effect_keys": [
         {